 Thanks go to Copernicus who explained the problem.
 I just implemented it and thought I’d share.
 Enjoy.

 Finally I have restructured my websites relating to internet marketing and have decided to reuse one of my old domains websmartcentral.com as the central hub in my wheel of websites.
-I used to use that domain for my Australian Web Hosting company, but switched over to netrospect.com.au in late 2007.
+I used to use that domain for my Brisbane Web Hosting company, but switched over to netrospect.com.au in late 2007.

 My Business Web Hosting company is growing every year, and is as close to an offline business as I’d ever like to own and operate.
 It’s specifically for local Australian businesses only.

 Content that previously was posted to my personal website aarondwyer.com about internet marketing will now be posted here.

 I have some big plans for this website, which include talking about internet marketing tools (not just the ones that I create), general internet marketing information from the trenches, and both audio and video interviews.